Tax strategy statement

-This document sets out the tax strategy of CVS Group Plc and its wholly owned subsidiaries (“CVS” or “the Group”) in the UK, and other territories as applicable.
+This document sets out the tax strategy of CVS Group plc and its wholly owned subsidiaries (“CVS” or “the Group”) in the UK, and other territories as applicable.

 The objective of CVS’s tax strategy is to: